 | Rent (Immovable Property) | 10% | 30% |

 Withholding Tax in Kenya is a mechanism through which the Kenya Revenue Authority (KRA) collects tax at the point of payment.
 The payer deducts a specified percentage from the gross payment and remits it directly to KRA.
-This system applies to various payment types including dividends, interest, royalties, rent, management fees, professional fees, and contractual payments.
+This tool focuses on common categories where a quick estimate is useful, but some dividend, rent, treaty, and qualifying-interest cases still need a manual check against current KRA guidance.

 For Kenyan residents, WHT is an advance tax — it's credited against the recipient's annual income tax liability.
 If the WHT deducted exceeds the final tax computed, the excess is refundable.
 For non-residents, WHT is typically the final tax on that income, meaning no further filing is required in Kenya.
-This makes the non-resident WHT rates generally higher — for instance, non-residents pay 15% on dividends vs 5% for residents, and 20% on management fees vs 5% for residents.
+In practice, non-resident rates are often higher than resident rates, which is why treaty relief and proper classification matter.

 Kenya has Double Taxation Agreements (DTAs) with over 15 countries, including the UK, Germany, France, India, and South Africa.
 These treaties may reduce the standard WHT rates for non-residents.
 To benefit from treaty rates, the non-resident must provide a tax residency certificate from their home country and apply to KRA for a treaty rate determination before the payment is made.